Why is my aquarium water cloudy?

 An algae bloom is another common cause of cloudy water in aquariums.
 Algae blooms occur when there is excessive growth of algae in the water, resulting in cloudy water and other water quality issues.

 Several factors can contribute to an algae bloom, including excess light, high levels of nutrients, and poor water circulation.
 To prevent algae blooms, limit the amount of light your aquarium receives to around 8-10 hours a day.
-Use a timer to ensure consistent lighting, and consider using LED lights, which produce less heat and encourage less algae growth.
+Use a timer to ensure consistent lighting, and consider using LED lightsOpens in a new tab., which produce less heat and encourage less algae growth.

 Controlling the number of nutrients in the water is also essential in preventing algae blooms.
 Perform regular water changes to remove excess nutrients, and avoid overfeeding your fish.
 Ensure that water is properly circulated by using a water pump or an air stone, which will help distribute nutrients evenly throughout the aquarium.